 And the bed bug eggs are very hardy, just like the bugs themselves, which means then that in the event you manage to get the powder to them, it still may not be enough to neutralize the egg.

 However, not to despair.
 Since the D.E has an indefinite shelf life and thus will remain effective for long (if kept completely dry), this means that even if you don’t manage to kill the eggs, once they hatch, the D.E will then be able to work on them as they crawl over it.

 An important part of this process then is how you will apply it.
 After identifying areas likely to contain the bedbug eggs, spread the D.E mist all over the area.

 This will help minimize the spread of the infestation in other areas, meaning that the bugs will be closed into the spot until they are grown enough to be affected by the D.E.

 Do Diatomaceous Earth Kill Bed Bug Nymphs?

 Again, the answer is no. D.E is only effective on adult bedbugs.
 Bedbugs nymphs (baby bed bugs), once hatched, often go through several molting stages before attaining sexual maturity, which could take up to five weeks.

 To go through the cycle, these nymphs will require periodic blood meals, which explains the bites keeping you awake at night, or perhaps the bites that come from beneath your shirt when you are going about your business.

 But, back to the nymphs.
-When a nymph gets a treat of its bloody meal, it then sheds its old cuticle and develops a new one.
+When a nymph gets a treat for its bloody meal, it then sheds its old cuticle and develops a new one.

 Thus, if the nymph crawls over the area powdered with D.E and then gets to feeds soon after, they will be able to shed the infected cuticle and grow a new one that will then provide them insulation against water loss, meaning that they will no longer be at risk to succumbing to dehydration.

 Taking blood meals periodically is also a way of replenishing water loss; thus, if a nymph bites you soon after rolling over the D.E trap, you set for it.